The Marshall Weinberg Internship Program

 - An up-to-date resume' (current, single-sided, one page)

-- Organization Supporting Documentation (if possible not required) limit one page front
+- Organization Supporting Documentation for organizations that may be unfamiliar to the faculty (if possible, but not required).
+Limit to one page front

 and back, including: